 Women are strong and need to live long, book a women’s health check today

-Danila Dilba’s Gumileybirra clinic is well known of generations of Biliru people.
+Danila Dilba’s Gumileybirra clinic is well known to generations of Biliru people.
 Next to Palmerston clinic there are a range of health services for Aboriginal and Torres Strait Islander women and children.
-The midwives and doctors look after people in a cultural way, making sure that every patient feels comfortable.
+The midwives and doctors look after people in a culturally appropriate way, making sure that every patient feels comfortable.

 The clinic looks after mums and their babies during pregnancy and after the baby is born.
 We give extra care for mums who are having some problems.
 The clinic also brings mums and their children together with other health and community services that will help them.

-If you have high risk factors like a family history of a disease, are overweight or smoke you may be more likely to become sick - So don’t wait until it’s too late, come in for a women’s health check today
+If you have high risk factors like a family history of a disease, are overweight, or smoke you may be more likely to become sick.
+Don’t wait until it’s too late: come in for a women’s health check today.